Potential side effects of OCALIVA

 (feeling tired all over)

 These are not all the possible side effects associated with OCALIVA.
 Tell your healthcare team about any side effects you experience.
+Ask them about any lifestyle changes, prescription medications, or over-the-counter medications or products that may help.

-Choose the discussion guide that best describes you, to help you have the right conversation with your doctor.
+Choose the discussion guide that best describes you to help you have the right conversation with your doctor.

 Indication and Important Safety Information